 - A wide variety of medications (mainly antibiotics and anti-inflammatories)

-- Industrial or natural substances (for example: mushrooms, too much green tea) that causes an abnormal reaction in the body.
+- Industrial or natural substances (mushrooms, too much green tea, etc.) that cause an abnormal reaction in the body.

 What are the symptoms?

 The symptoms are very similar to viral hepatitis.
 Basically, liver toxicity may present itself as any other kind of hepatopathy.
 In other words, this includes illnesses that keep the liver from working correctly.